jefnilham/duplicate-file-remover/README.md

 ![image](https://user-images.githubusercontent.com/39832806/154663192-349dc573-5a84-4318-91ac-480408574eff.png)

 after inputting chosen folder by supplying its filepath, the script will show the files it deletes as they have the same md5 hash.
-Note that the script will keep the first instance of the file that its hash it stores i.e. name of the original file might be different, but the contents will still be the same nonetheless:
+Note that the script will keep the first instance of the file that its hash it stores.
+This means that the script will kepe only that first file that it comes across i.e. name of the original file might be different, but the contents will still be the same nonetheless:

 ![image](https://user-images.githubusercontent.com/39832806/154663408-54312fe9-71c7-4640-9a4d-cfc5788688b0.png)
 ![image](https://user-images.githubusercontent.com/39832806/154664261-c638395d-542e-4529-9eac-01089be9eb67.png)